bingeli1212/nitrile-preview/doc/DOC-diagram.md

     dot {dotcolor:orange; dotsize:10} (1,1) (3,4) [l:2,1]

 For 'hbar' and 'vbar' subcommands the 'linesize' attribute would hve expressed the width of the line.

     dot.hbar {barcolor:orange; linesize:2} (1,1) (3,4) [l:2,1]
     dot.vbar {barcolor:orange; linesize:2} (1,1) (3,4) [l:2,1]

 The 'dotsize' and 'linesize' are both expressed in terms of 'pt'.
 For 'hbar' and 'vbar' commands, the length of the bar can be specified via the 'barlength' attribute.
 It is a number that expresses the line length in grid unit.
 If not specified, the default value is 0.25, which is one-quarter the length of a grid, and it can be changed to a different value by the 'set barlength' command.

     dot.hbar {linecolor:orange; barlength:0.5} (1,1) (3,4) [l:2,1]
     dot.vbar {linecolor:orange; barlength:0.5} (1,1) (3,4) [l:2,1]

 Here, the length of each bar is going to be about half the length of the grid.
 Note that for 'vbar', it's lower end point aligns with the location, and for 'hbar', its left end aligns with the location.

-# drawing text
+# The label-operation

 Drawing text labels are done by using the 'label' command.
 For example, the following 'label' command will each draw a label at the given location.

     label.rt "A" (1,1)
     label.lft "B" (2,2)
     label.top "C" (3,4)

 The 'label' command is designed to draw the same label at multiple locations.
 For example, we can draw the same letter A three times each at three different locations such as follows.

     label "A" (1,1) (2,2) (3,4)

 Each subcommand specifies how the text is to be aligned relative to the locatoin.
 For example, the 'top' subcommand would have aligned the text so that it appears on top of the location, centered horizontally.
 When a label command is without its subcommand it defaults to 'urt', which basically asignes the lower left hand corner of the text with the loction.

 	label.top   -  top
 	label.bot   -  bottom
 	label.lft   -  left
 	label.rt    -  right
 	label.ulft  -  upper left
 	label.llft  -  lower left
 	label.urt   -  upper right
 	label.lrt   -  lower right
 	label.ctr   -  centering the text

 The text to be drawn must be expressed using a set of quotation marks, and they must appear before any option and before any coordinates.
 Usually a single text is repeated in all locations.
 However, it is also possible to specify a different text for each one of the locations, by separating each text with a double-backslash, such as the following, in which case the letter "A", "B", and "C" are each to be drawn at three different location.

     label "A\\B\\C" (1,1) (2,2) (3,4)

 It is also possible to express that a math expression instead of plain text.

     label \(A_1\\B_1\\C_1\) (1,1) (2,2) (3,4)

 If all you have is something like A_0 and x^2 then a pair of single backquates can be used so that all these patterns will be scanned and re-formatted to be subscript and superscript.

     label "A_1\\B_1\\C_1" (1,1) (2,2) (3,4)

-# path functions
+# The path-functions

 Note that for a path function all its arguments must be either a path variable or a number.
 Coordinate list is not valid.
 In the following examples all letters a, b, c are path variables.

 + midpoint

   The `&midpoint()` function returns the mid point of the first two points in a path expression if a single argument is given.
 Following returns a path with a single point: (1.5,2), which is the mid point of (1,1) and (2,3).

   ```
   path b = &midpoint{(1,1),(2,3)}
   ```

   Note that only the first two points of a path is used.
 The other points are ignored.
 Thus if path a has three points, then the third point is simply ignored.

   If two arguments are given, it does a linear interpolation alone the line segment of the first two points, and return a point that corresponds to the percentage of the path traveled from the first point to the second.
 The second argument is an floating point number between 0-1.
 For example, if 0.5 is given as the second parameters, it should return the same path as that with a single argument.
 Thus, following example will return the same result as the one before.

   ```
   path b = &midpoint{(1,1),(2,3),0.5}